smaccoun/build-a-local-hadoop-cluster-with-vagrant/README.md

 `$ touch Vagrantfile`

-With hadoop you will store all of your data on what are called **data nodes**.
+With hadoop, you will store all of your data on what are called **data nodes**.
 When you want to store your data, hadoop will first split this data up into smaller chunks called *blocks*, and these blocks will be divided up amongst the data nodes.
-A *master node* will then keep track of where these blocks are, along with other meta information about the data.
+A **name node** (the *master* of the *slaves*) will then keep track of where these blocks are, along with other meta information about the data.
 For this tutorial, we will create 3 data nodes and 1 master node.
 Lets first just get some basic VMs up and running without worrying about the hadoop configuration.